privacy-scaling-explorations/zkevm-circuits/docs/State_Circuit.md

 #### Constraint Builder

-State Circuit's `constraint_builder` takes in `Queries` and then build constraint system for each type of `tag` in the `rw_table`, as well as general constraints and range lookups from the `lookups` sub-configuration.
+State Circuit's `constraint_builder` takes in `Queries` and then builds a constraint system for each type of `tag` in the `rw_table`, as well as general constraints and range lookups from the `lookups` sub-configuration.

 #### Sub-configurations of State Circuit